Kent Hill

 Kent Angelo Hill (born March 7, 1957) is an American former professional football player who was an offensive lineman for nine seasons in the National Football League (NFL), starting eight seasons for the Los Angeles Rams before finishing his career with the Houston Oilers.
-He played college football for the Georgia Tech Yellow Jackets and was selected in the first round of the 1979 NFL draft.
+He played college football for the Georgia Tech Yellow Jackets and was selected 26th overall in the first round of the 1979 NFL draft.
 He was named to five Pro Bowls in the NFL.

 Following retirement from professional football, Hill was director of student athlete development at Georgia Tech from 1989 to 1998.
 In later years he was a corporate personnel development consultant.